 Simply put, if CNC machine is the brain, machine tools are the limbs- converting instructions into actual action.

-While CNC machine tools are fairly new- like only two-three decades-old- machine tools have existed for a long time.
+While CNC machine tools are fairly new, two-three decades-old- machine tools have existed for a long time.
 They were there even before CNC or anything computer machinery came into existence.
 Like everything machine-related, machine tools have gradually evolved with time.
 The manually handled tools have now transformed into computerized ones that decrease our workload by a hundredfold.
 We can now repeat sequences and create millions of similar pieces with an accuracy of a marksman.

 In order to achieve machined parts of different shapes, a CNC machine utilizes several different types of machine tools.
 Additionally, there are several other types that work exceptionally well with certain materials like wood, metal and more.
 Some work on different speeds and feed in order to get perfect custom machined parts.

 All in all, there are several types of CNC machine tools, each of them with their unique properties and functionalities.
 Here’s your guide to the popularly used machine tools:

 Turning Centers (Lathe): Turning centers or a lathe tool is undoubtedly the most popular one of the lot.
 Best used for producing cylindrically shaped parts, a lathe tool contains a tube-like workpiece that holds the material while the cutting tool shaves it into the desired shape.
 The resultant is a cylindrical piece generally with straight sides and circular sides.

 Lathes are quite versatile with an ability to produce a wide range of products including the super-complex ones with close tolerances and specifications.
 A lathe tool is further subdivided into the Horizontal Turning Lathes and the Vertical Turning Lathes.
 The former is more commonly used lathe tool generally used develop light and medium-weight pieces while the latter is used when dealing with the heavier workpieces when cannot be sprawled on the floor.